The War (film): Critical response

+"Elijah Wood has emerged, I believe, as the most talented actor in his age group, in Hollywood history."

 Janet Maslin of The New York Times praised Costner and Wood's performances, saying the father-son bond was the film's strongest element.
-However, Maslin felt that the film “contends with too many minor plot threads and a too-wrenching switch of gears late in the story.
-As written atmospherically but sometimes preachily by Kathy McWorter, it incorporates a wider array of lessons than it can comfortably handle.'
-Brian Lowry of Variety called the film, “earnest but over-cooked”, criticizing its use of the Vietnam War as “heavy-handed”.
-Lisa Schwarzbaum of Entertainment Weekly gave the film a C+, but gave commendations to Costner, writing, “He’s nicely weighted (figuratively and literally, with an attractive hint of middle-aged bulk — hey, the guy looks great).
-And in a plot heavy with sentimentality, he maintains a light touch.”
+However, Maslin felt that the film "contends with too many minor plot threads and a too-wrenching switch of gears late in the story.
+As written atmospherically but sometimes preachily by Kathy McWorter, it incorporates a wider array of lessons than it can comfortably handle."
+Brian Lowry of Variety called the film "earnest but over-cooked", criticizing its use of the Vietnam War as "heavy-handed".
+Lisa Schwarzbaum of Entertainment Weekly gave the film a C+, but gave commendations to Costner, writing, "He's nicely weighted (figuratively and literally, with an attractive hint of middle-aged bulk — hey, the guy looks great).
+And in a plot heavy with sentimentality, he maintains a light touch."
 Schwarzbaum also gave praise to Wood, but complained that Avnet and screenwriter Kathy McWorter were too-heavy-handed in their storytelling choices.
-Empire, by contrast, gave the film four stars, deeming it “a superior movie that matches intelligent metaphor with outstanding performances.”
+Empire, by contrast, gave the film four stars, deeming it "a superior movie that matches intelligent metaphor with outstanding performances."